-Table 1.
-Percentage of Arborimus pomo nests by tree species on HRC land in northwestern California.
-2001 to 2005 (n = 395).
 California, 2001 to 2005 (n = 395).
-Table 2.
-Relative density of Sonoma tree vole nests predicted per 100 m transect and habitat area relative to Douglas-fir size and rank from the 2011 HRC forest inventory in the Mattole River watershed on HRC land in Humboldt County, CA LIST OF FIGURES Figure 2.
+4 Table 2.
+Relative density of Sonoma tree vole nests predicted per 100 m transect and habitat area relative to Douglas-fir size and rank from the 2011 HRC forest inventory in the Mattole River watershed on HRC land in Humboldt County, CA. LIST OF FIGURES Figure 1.
+Percent of Arborimus pomo nests in pole, young, and mature stands relative to species composition for stands surveyed on HRC land in northwestern California, 2001 to 2005 (n = 441). .
+5 Figure 2.
 Number of Sonoma tree vole (STV) nests in relation to a stand's tree size class.
-Each point is the mean number of nests across transects, error bars are ± 1 SEM, n is the number of Figure 3.
+Each point is the mean number of nests across transects, error bars are ±1SEM, n is the number of transects that were surveyed.
+Figure 3.
 Number of Sonoma tree vole (STV) nests in relation to Douglas-fir relative density within stand.
 Each point is the mean number of nests across transects, error bars are ±1SEM, n is the number of transects that were surveyed.
 Figure 4.
 Relative density of Sonoma tree vole nests on HRC lands in the Mattole River Watershed, Humboldt County, CA.